We ensure that teaching and learning opportunities meet the needs of all of our children.

 - Establish small booster group sizes thus improving opportunities for effective assessment and accelerating progress.

-- Provide complimentary therapies such as play and dog therapy for those pupils identified as needing this support.
+- Provide complementary therapies such as play and dog therapy for those pupils identified as needing this support.

 All our work through the Pupil Premium will be aimed at accelerating progress moving all children to at least age related expectations.
 A particular focus will be placed on improving English and Maths and narrowing the attainment and progress gap between children entitled to Pupil Premium and their peers.